 The CC-POI shall generate the xCC for the IMS media based on the LI_T3 trigger received from the CC-TF.
 The CC-POI shall then deliver the xCC to the MDF3 (destination end point indicated in the LI_T3 trigger).

 As described in clause 7.12.5.1, the CC-POI may reside in the IMS-AGW, TrGW, IM-MGW, the MRFP or the LMISF.

+For IMS Data Channel LI, the CC-POI may reside in the MF or DC-AS dependent upon deployed architecture.

 **END OF TENTH CHANGE**